JosephAustin/ti.admobint/README.md

-Titanium Admob module for interstitial ads
+Titanium Admob module for interstitial (AND BANNER!) ads
 ============

 Cross platform solution for interstitial ads in Titanium.
 Forked and highly